curl/everything-curl/usingcurl/netrc.md

 the `.netrc` to still work fine, curl properly skips every definition done with `macdef` that it finds.

-## Example

 An example .netrc for the host example.com with a user named 'daniel', using the password 'qwerty' would look like:

     machine example.com
     login daniel